pradivGnanaraj/00_1_app2_Portfolio_PYTHON/README.md

 home.py : This page contains the main content of the website.

 Contact_Us.py : This page contains the contact Form.
+The password field in the file is protected by using environment variables.

-## NOTE : This project is currently not deployed
+#### NOTE : This project is serving as a temporary portfolio https://www.pradivgnanaraj.com
+#### A redirection is set to the application temporarily.